Derrick A. Bell, J.D. 1957

-Derrick Bell was a 1957 graduate of Pitt’s School of Law, where he served as associate editor in chief of the University of Pittsburgh Law Review.
+Derrick Bell was a 1957 graduate of Pitt’s School of Law, where he served as associate editor-in-chief of the University of Pittsburgh Law Review.
 Bell was the first tenured Black professor at Harvard Law School and later one of the first Black deans of a law school that was not historically Black.
 He was a pioneer in the field of Critical Race Theory and a champion of race and gender diversity in the legal community.

-Derrick Albert Bell, Jr., was born on November 6, 1930 to a working-call family in the Hill District, a historically Black neighborhood in Pittsburgh, PA.
+Derrick Albert Bell, Jr., was born on November 6, 1930 to a working-class family in the Hill District, a historically Black neighborhood in Pittsburgh, PA.
 He attended Schenley High School.
 Although he was offered a scholarship to Lincoln University, Bell could not attend due to insufficient financial aid.
 Instead, he chose to study at Duquesne University, becoming the first in his family to attend college.
 During his time at Duquesne University, Bell joined the ROTC.
-After graduating with a Bachelor's in 1952, he served in the U.S. Air Force in Korea for two years, one of which he spent in Korea.
+After graduating with a Bachelor's in 1952, he served in the U.S. Air Force for two years, one of which he spent in Korea.

 After graduation, he joined the United States Department of Justice in the Honor Graduate Recruitment Program with a recommendation from William P. Rogers, the United States associate attorney general.
 Driven by his passion for racial justice, he transferred to the Civil Rights Division, becoming one of few Black lawyers within the Justice Department at that time.
 Bell pioneered the creation of a casebook in law, delving into the law's intersection with race and racism.
 Additionally, he scrutinized how race and racism influenced law-making, challenging prevailing norms during an era when such connections were not widely acknowledged as legitimate.